mickknutson/github_copilot_master_class/chapter07/README.md

 #### Using Dependency Review:
 - This feature is automatically enabled with GHAS.
 - When opening or reviewing a pull request, check the "Files changed" tab for a dependency review report.

+#### Utilizing Dependency Insights
+- Dependency Graph: Ensure the Dependency Graph is enabled in your repository's settings to track dependencies.
+- View Dependency Alerts: Check the "Security" tab for any alerts related to your dependencies.
+Update or replace vulnerable dependencies as recommended.

 ### Security Overview
 Get an overview of the security status across all your repositories in an organization.